 Highlights of Dogo

 There are plenty of sites to see in these islands.
-At the far northern tip of Dogo is the Shirashima Coast, a cape with viewpoints 200 meters above the sea looking out at a series of pure white islands capped with green vegetation rising out of the blue sea.
+At the far northern tip of Dogo is the Shirashima Coast, a cape with viewpoints 200 meters above the sea looking out at a series of islands capped with green vegetation rising out of the blue sea.

-A little further down the east coast is the Jodogaura Coast.
+About a 20-minute drive from the Shirashima Observatory is the Jodogaura Coast.
 The rocks here were formed by volcanic activity 26 million years ago when the area was still connected to the mainland.
 You can see a delightful collection of small coves with islets, rocky beaches, cliffs, and rock formations.

-On the northwest coast is Candle Rock, an icon of Dogo Island.
-You can view this spire of rock rising from the sea from the viewpoint at Ojirobana, but you need to take the sunset boat cruise to see its full splendor when the setting sun resting on its tip makes it look like a candle lit at the tip of the rock at sunset.
+On the northwest coast is Candle Island, an icon of Dogo Island.
+You can view this spire of rock rising from the sea from the viewpoint at Ojirobana,but unless you take the sunset boat cruise, it does not look like a candle lit at the tip of the rock at sunset.

 Highlights of the other islands